Talentica/HungryHippos/Readme.md

 	2. Build the module.

 	3. Create the jar.
-Let's say it is "examples-<varsion>.jar".
+Let's say it is "examples-<version>.jar".

-	4. Transfer above created jar along with dependency jars such as "sharding-<varsion>.jar" and "hhrdd-<varsion>.jar" to spark "master" node  in directory "/home/hhuser/distr/lib_client".
+	4. Transfer above created jar along with dependency jars such as "sharding-<version>.jar" and "hhrdd-<version>.jar" to spark "master" node  in directory "/home/hhuser/distr/lib_client".

 	5. Run the following command in spark installation directory of master node:
 ### Command :